History of FC Barcelona: 2012–13 season

 Barça's 2012–13 season yet again began with a Supercopa contention, this time another incarnation of El Clásico.
 Barcelona would win the first leg at home 3–2 with goals from Messi, Pedro and Xavi, but in the second leg, despite a wonderfully-struck free kick from Messi from 35 yards out, Barcelona would succumb 2–1 to their fiercest foes with goals from Ronaldo and Gonzalo Higuaín.
 In La Liga, Barcelona would shoot straight up to the top of the league table with a 5–1 win over Real Sociedad.
 In the most-hyped game of the season so far, Barcelona and Real Madrid would play out what many regard as the best Clásico in recent memory, ending in a 2–2 draw at the Camp Nou with both Messi and Ronaldo netting twice for their respective clubs.
-Barça would also kick of their Copa del Rey defence with a 3–0 win over Alavés.
+Barça would also kick off their Copa del Rey defence with a 3–0 win over Alavés.
 In the Champions League on 7 November 2012, Barcelona would fall 2–1 to Celtic, with Messi grabbing his third Champions League goal of the 2012–13 season in the 90th minute in Glasgow.
 Barcelona were eliminated from Europe 0–7 on aggregate in the semi-finals against eventual champions Bayern Munich, the worst-ever aggregate loss in any European competition for the club.